skyeflier/09-read-me-dont-write-me/README.md

 # Read Me Don't Write Me

   Description:
-  This Read Me generator was created to streamline creading read me files for coding projects and ensure they have consistent, professional formatting.
+  This Read Me generator was created to streamline creating read me files for coding projects and ensure they have consistent, professional formatting.
 I learned how to use inquirer and work in nodejs.

   ## Table of Contents